thadryanjs/install-arch-on-vm/InstallVM.md

     reboot

-You should be back here:
+You should be back at the boot screen.
+Now, try booting into the existing OS to see our system.

 ![alt text](images/install/33.png)

-Now, try booting into the existing OS to se our system.
 You should see the ```grub``` login screen.

 ![alt text](images/install/35.png)

 Select "Arch Linux".
 You'll be asked to log in via terminal.
+Type your username and password.

 ![alt text](images/install/36.png)

 We're good!
 If you want a desktop, you can choose whichever you like, and set it up.
 I'm going to use Gnome for this because it's my go-to, but the point of Arch is that you can use whatever you want and configure it however you like.
 This will usually entail installing the desktop, and, if it's not included in the desktop package, a display manager.
 First the install (this takes a while - Gnome is full-size desktop):

-    sudo pacman -S gnome gnome-terminal
+    sudo pacman -S gnome

 And enable the Gnome display manager like this: